 Black Friday hype is real, and it's hard not to get caught up in it.
 With retailers starting the season even sooner this year and running deals longer than before, the hype has started sooner, too.

 Not all of the Black Friday deals are worth shopping, though.
 If you let yourself be caught up in the hype, you could end up with buyer's remorse.
-Before you jump on the early doorbusters that'll be rolling out soon, check out our guide to these deals, and whether or not Black Friday doorbusters are worth it in 2021.
+Before you jump on any early doorbusters, check out our guide to these deals, and whether or not Black Friday doorbusters are worth it in 2021.
 Make sure to look over our other Black Friday guides, too, so you'll be ready for whatever the shopping holiday brings.

 What Are Black Friday Doorbusters?

 Doorbusters are notable deals that typically offer great savings — but not always.
 Because they're meant to entice shoppers into spending more, they're often majorly discounted and advertised widely.
 Doorbuster items are in limited supply, too.
 So when they're gone, that's it.

 In the past, in order to snag the best Black Friday doorbusters, you'd probably find yourself lining up hours at a store before the doors opened.
 Fortunately, these offers have moved online more and more in the last few years.
 And in 2020, we're expecting an even bigger push online than we've seen before, as more stores are promoting online shopping in the wake of the COVID-19 pandemic.

 Are Black Friday Doorbusters Worth the Trouble?

 We're not expecting shoppers to line up outside of stores as much this year, so the "doorbuster rush" we're used to seeing might not happen a lot.
 For one thing, we're expecting to see more doorbusters in general, as many retailers are stretching out their Black Friday events for 2021, much like they did last year.
 A number of sales are taking place over a few weeks rather than a few days.
 If retailers offer doorbusters every time they have a Black Friday event, we should see more overall this year than in previous years.